 Your job is to distinguish members who are passionate from those who are a problem.

-When a member begins to cause friction in your community by causing offense and starting arguments, we recommend beginning with a warning.
+When a member begins to cause problems in your community by causing offense and starting arguments, we recommend beginning with a warning.

 Contact the member privately so the drama doesn’t play out on your forum.